 Deadline and consequences

-This is also one of those things that I could have despaired of all too often in my professional life, but also in my private life - yes, actually especially in my private life.
+That's another thing I could have despaired about all too often in my professional life, but also in my private life - yes, actually, especially in my private life.
 Inconsistent action.
 It's like our climate policy.
 Setting one climate target after another (if at all), but buckling as soon as it comes to fossil fuels.
-The biggest bang for the buck is useless if it says between the lines that I'm going to try a contradiction and if it's rejected, well, then it won't be.
-No. There's nothing.
+Even the biggest drumbeat is useless if it says between the lines, I'll try to object and if it's rejected, well, then no. Nope.
+Nothing.
 Your expert opinion is shit.
-You'll never get away with it in court and you know it.
+You'll never get away with it in court and you know that very well.

 So you can use this as a Lawsuit preparation understand.